Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 The scales in the questions are of the same size: 1..10.
 This helps respondents and me to less often switch brain between different gradations of the assessment.
 Plus, there will be less mistakes in data processing due to typos and copy-paste.

-In the questions with multiple choices, the number of choices was limited to 1/3 of the available ones.
+In multiple-choice questions, the number of selectable options was limited to a 1/3 of the available ones.
 There is no deep idea behind 1/3, I just choose the standard rule based on logic: "1/2 is too much, 1/4 is too little" — a matter of taste.

 ### Validating the survey on friends